Consider how to add value and improve efficiency through effective management of resources within and between businesses.

 The concept of the value chain is at the early stages of a journey and many people still think conventionally.
 Building Effective Value Chains challenges this notion, helping people to think differently and to pursue the right goal in business.

-Building Effective Value Chains gives practical, easily understood advice on enhancing the value chain, supported by case studies from both the public and private sector that illustrate how the methodology that can be applied to different value chains.
+Building Effective Value Chains gives practical, easily understood advice on enhancing the value chain, supported by case studies from the public and private sector that illustrate how the methodology can be applied to different value chains.
 The book also considers the commercial value of the value chain as well as the academic origins of the value chain.
 Author Tom McGuffog shares his knowledge and experience from working in Rowntree and Nestle, the UK Procurement Agency, the Defence Logistics Organisation, and NHS Purchasing and Supply.
 Taking a global perspective, the issues discussed in this book are applicable internationally.

 Building Effective Value Chains includes executive summaries at the end of each chapter, useful online materials, and a comprehensive list of references.